Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 * Assigning team members to issues in the GitHub issue tracker
 * Creating and assigning labels to issues in the GitHub issue tracker
 * Creating and using a repository branch
+  * N = **No branches** (other than master) are used, and commits are made directly to the master branch.
+  * I = A branch is used, but its **name** is **not relevant** to its purpose or its function is unnecessary.
+  * A = Branch **name** is **relevant** to its function and its function is necessary.
+  * G = Branch is **properly created** and necessary, and a **pull request** is created once work is completed on the branch.
+  * E = Branch is **properly created**, and a **pull request** is created once work is completed on the branch. **Guidance** is provided to group members who need assistance, ensuring that use of branches is **consistent** across team members.

+A software engineer demonstrates mastery of this technical skill at the E level by communicating with their team to determine a naming scheme for branches, and the plan is executed as agreed upon.
+The branch(es) being used should be named according to their role (i.e. team2-project-management-with-github), and once that role is complete/no longer necessary, a pull request should be created to merge the branch with the main branch.

 * Creating and using a repository fork
 * Merging a branch or a fork to another branch or fork
 * Creating and reviewing a pull request